Webull stock trading platform review

 How do I sign up?

 Sign up via desktop by downloading the desktop app, selecting the avatar on the bottom right, then choosing Sign up.
 From there, the process is similar to signing up via mobile app:

 - Download the Webull app for Android or iPhone.

-- Open the app, select the Open account tab, then select Open account.
+- Open the app, select the Open account tab, then Open account.

-- Enter your personal information, employment information and investment information.
+- Enter your personal information, employment details and investment specifics.

 - Upload a photo of your ID to verify your identity.

-- Verify your email and submit your application.
+- Choose your account type, verify your email and submit your application.